 Abby and I just returned from a Christmas excursion to Winstar Casino in Thackerville, Oklahoma.
-Abby’s best friend Sharon had some free rooms, so she invited us to tag along.
+Abby’s best friend had some free rooms, so she invited us to tag along.
 She hadn’t been to Winstar for some years and it has grown by leaps recently, so she wanted to try it.

 Winstar is noted as one of the largest casino floors in the world, and after visiting, I would believe it.
 We stayed at the hotel at one end of the casino, and on the first night of our visit, I walked the length of it, and it took me 30 minutes to the end and back.
 And as my fans know, I am a very fast walker.

 The casino itself is populated mostly with machine gambling, versus live games of chance like poker, roulette, or blackjack.
 There were a huge number of slot machines, but also other games like video poker and keno.
-Abby and Sharon played video poker almost exclusively.
+Abby and her friend played video poker almost exclusively.
 Their game is “Double Double Bonus” poker, which they claim pays out better.

 - The Gran Via Buffet was excellent, with a large selection of hot, well-cooked, tasty foods of many cuisines.